jmeppley/py-metagenomics/databases/README.md

 py-metagenomics: databases
 ==========================

-Instructions for downloading and building local copies of RefSeq, Silva, or KEGG sequence databases and metadata
+Instructions for downloading and building local copies of public databases.
+Downloads are driven by makefiles written in either GNU make or Snakemake.

 Overview
 --------